LilithSoftware/lilithsoftware.github.io/about.md

 In addition to his work at Lilith Software, Jordan works professionally as a web developer with Ruby on Rails.
 He is also the founder and sole developer for all games.
-In addition to being a developer Jordan also contributes art and music to the studio.
+In addition to being a developer Jordan also contributes art to the studio.

+#### Daniel - Audio Composer:
+Daniel joined Lilith Software as a hobbyist to provide art for the studio for his own reasons.
+In exchange the studio has provided him with audio production tools to use.

 ## Bounty Hunters
 The studio plans to use a network of artists and art bounties to enable the artists to gain some side cash while providing us with high quality work.
+(Referencing the Bug Bounty Programs used by security teams)